Menu

 There is a lot of confusion and misinformation regarding ELDT (Entry Level Driver Training).
 To help simplify this process we have put together some frequently asked questions which are available upon request from the School Bus Safety Unit.
 Remember in most cases if the school district trained new drivers in the past you can continue to do so and comply with ELDT if:

-* Instructor requirements: Minimum Class B CDL plus appropriate endorsements, 2 years CMV driving experience, No CMV driving convictions during the two years prior, instructors self-certify with the state.
+* Instructor requirements: Minimum Class B CDL plus appropriate endorsements, 2 years CMV driving experience, No CMV driving convictions during the two years prior.
+Instructors self-certify.

 KSDE ELDT Flowchart